OSGeo/OSGeoLive-doc/en/quickstart/ideditor_quickstart.rst

 What Next?
 ----------

-- Try the LeanOSM documentation, from which this quickstart was derived: http://learnosm.org/en/beginner/id-editor/
+- Try the LearnOSM documentation, from which this quickstart was derived: http://learnosm.org/en/beginner/id-editor/

 .. |image3| image:: /images/screenshots/1024x768/id-editor_image3.png
   :height: 24px